IkeXimenez/Flask_isa/README.md

 <p>
-    This is one solution for the Umba Test solved by Isaac Ximenez 1 Sep 2021
+    This is one solution for the Umba Test solved by Isaac Jimenez 1 Sep 2021
 </p>
 <p>
     Python Engineer Test